dpc-sdp/myvic-components/GETTING_STARTED.md

 Developers can start using the components immediately.
 There are a few different options for getting started depending on whether a standalone or SDP site is required.
-Specific package installation instructions are available in the [README](https://github.com/dpc-sdp/yourvictoria-vic-gov-au) for the YourVictoria repo.
+Specific package installation instructions are available in the [README](https://github.com/dpc-sdp/myvictoria-components) for the MyVictoria Components repo.

 ### Standalone Site